At What Cost? The true cost and value of security risk management (Dublin 2025)

 Open to NGOs, UN Agencies and Government Donors

 Aimed at agencies dedicated to enhancing partner security, this meeting focuses on the critical concept of equitable risk.
-Trócaire will share results and learnings from their current pilot in partnership capacity strengthening.
-Members of the ECHO-funded PARTAGE consortium will also provide an update on their NNGO-led SRM capacity building initiative in the Sahel.
-This will be followed by an open discussion for participants to share strategies to enhance security risk management for partners and identify possibly future collaborations and alignment.
+Trócaire shared results and learnings from their current pilot in partnership capacity strengthening.
+Members of the ECHO-funded PARTAGE consortium also provided an update on their NNGO-led SRM capacity building initiative in the Sahel.
+This was followed by an open discussion for participants to share strategies to enhance security risk management for partners and identify possibly future collaborations and alignment.

-GISF will also host its Annual General Meeting (AGM) on the morning of 26 February.
+GISF also hosted its Annual General Meeting (AGM) on the morning of 26 February.

 The Annual General Meeting (AGM) of GISF is the opportunity for members to hear from, and question, the Board of Directors on GISF’s performance and strategy.

-In addition to updates on GISF’s activities and budget, the GISF 2025-2030 Strategy will be presented for endorsement by the membership.
-The document will have been shared in advance.
+In addition to updates on GISF’s activities and budget, the GISF 2025-2030 Strategy was presented for endorsement by the membership.

 Resources